hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 V = 2\pi R d H = 2700 X \text{ m}^3.
 $$

-A cubic meter of steel costs around $\text{USD}4000$, so ignoring construction, the raw materials for a hyperlauncher a couple of scale heights high will cost a mere $\text{USD}22$ million dollars, ignoring savings due to tapering thickness or costs needed for additional structural reinforcement.
+A cubic meter of steel costs around $\text{USD}4000$, so the raw materials for a hyperlauncher a couple of scale heights high will cost a mere $\text{USD}22$ million dollars, ignoring savings due to tapering thickness or costs needed for additional structural reinforcement.